Moulithar/Moulithar/README.md

 Hello!
 I'm Moulithar, a front-end developer with a focus on React, HTML, CSS, and Bootstrap.
 I'm a beginner in React and JavaScript, working toward mastering front-end development within a year.
 I'm enthusiastic about learning Redux, Redux Toolkit, TypeScript, and various React libraries.

-- Skills: React, HTML, CSS, Bootstrap
+- Skills: React, HTML, CSS, Bootstrap, Javascript
-- Learning: Redux, Redux Toolkit, TypeScript
-- Goals: Master front-end development in a year
+- Learning:TypeScript

 Feel free to explore my projects and join me on this exciting journey!